When Diffusion Breaks Constraints: Sequential Autoregressive Generation with RL and MCTS: Experiments and Analysis

-We report the results for the Rectangle composition in Table~\ref{tab:ch5_rectangle}.
+\conciseparagraph{Result} We report the results for the Rectangle composition in Table~\ref{tab:ch5_rectangle}.
 We evaluate the success rate, where a successful instance should have all the pieces in the target region without overlapping, and the validity rate for the non-overlapping constraints.
 Overall, the conclusions largely mirror the Tangram Assembly results; the notable difference is that several methods perform reasonably well on easy rectangle tasks due to the relaxed setting.
+Auto-regressive and diffusion methods are competitive on the easy split ($51$--$97\%$ success) and then collapse on the hard split ($1$--$30\%$), a drop that neither stronger energy guidance nor adversarial PPO closes.
+GAG MCTS stays at $95$--$96\%$ easy and $50$--$53\%$ hard, widening the gap from a few points on easy to $\sim\!20$--$50$ points on hard.
+Section~\ref{sec:analysis} explains the shape of this easy-to-hard trajectory using the barrier bounds.